dsiroky/snakemq/doc/sphinx/source/tutorial.rst

     srpc.transfer_exceptions = False

 If the exception is transfered and raised on the client side then it has local traceback.
-Remote traceback is stored in a attribute ``exception.__remote_traceback__``.
+Remote traceback is stored in attribute ``exception.__remote_traceback__``.